haothitran/etheirys/docs/relics/zodiac-weapons.md

 ## General Information

 - At minimum, it will take several days to complete your A Realm Reborn relic weapon.
-- Due to its obsolete stats, I would recommend reaching maximum level to have an easier time grinding out this long and tedious quest chain.
+- I would recommend reaching maximum level to have an easier time grinding out this long and tedious quest chain.
 - You can save gil by having all crafting jobs at level 50 or above.
 However, this is not necessary as you can purchase required crafted items from the Market Board.

-!!! danger "Do not discard relic weapon."
+!!! danger "Do not discard relic weapon"
-    Be careful to not discard your relic weapon.
-You will not be able to purchase any of the replicas for glamour without the completed relic weapon in your inventory from [Drake](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/f2cb98f29d2/) (North Shroud, X:30.3, Y:20.1).
+    Do not discard your relic weapon!
+You will not be able to purchase any of the replicas without having the completed relic weapon in your inventory from [Drake](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/f2cb98f29d2/) (North Shroud, `X:30.3, Y:20.1`).

     If you accidently discarded your relic weapon, you will only be able to get back the initial step of the relic ([Zenith](#2-zenith)) from a Calamity Salvager NPC located in the main cities: